Guide to Server Management

 5. Should I wait for Microsoft to deliver its virtualization hypervisor?

 Whatever your opinion of Microsoft, you can’t deny the company knows how to generate excitement over products.
-The operating system vendor’s much-anticipated Windows Server Virtualization hypervisor technology, code-named Viridian, isn’t expected to be released until 2008 at the earliest – which has some wondering if they should hold off their virtualization investment until then.
+The operating system vendor’s much-anticipated Windows Server Virtualisation hypervisor technology, code-named Viridian, isn’t expected to be released until 2008 at the earliest, which has some wondering if they should hold off their virtualisation investment until then.

 “Microsoft may want you to wait, but why wait?
-Whatever Microsoft does will be Microsoft-specific,” Yankee Group’s Hamilton say.
-Others agree, saying that Microsoft’s product could make or break decisions in smaller Windows-centric shops but not for large heterogeneous environments.
+Whatever Microsoft does will be Microsoft-specific,” Yankee Group’s Hamilton says.
+Others agree, saying that Microsoft’s product could make or break decisions in smaller Windows-centric shops, but not for large heterogeneous environments.

-“I’m unconvinced it is worth the wait for most large enterprises with a specific server virtualization project that they want done now,” Noel says.
+“I’m unconvinced it is worth the wait for most large enterprises with a specific server virtualisation project that they want done now,” Noel says.

 6. What are my freeware and open source options for managing virtual servers?